fabiante/spongecase/README.md

 > Inspired by: https://knowyourmeme.com/memes/mocking-spongebob

-This is both a go module and a command line tool converts strings into "Sponge Case".
+This is both a Go module and a command line tool converts strings into "Sponge Case".

 I actually don't know if it is called like that but suit yourself 😉